rackerlabs/technical-blog/_posts/2020-02-28-announcing-the-launch-of-the-rackspace-dbaas-service-block.md

 ### ObjectRocket DBaaS Service Block features

-Rackspace removes the administrative complexity of database management so that customers can focus on driving innovation with the following critical features:
+ObjectRocket removes the administrative complexity of database management so that customers can focus on driving innovation with the following critical features:

-- **Industry-leading data technologies**: Rackspace experts regularly analyze the data industry to identify the most popular data stores by use case including structured, distributed, document store, search and logging, value type and caching, and time series.
+- **Industry-leading data technologies**: Our experts regularly research the data industry to identify the most popular data stores by use case including structured, distributed, document store, search and logging, value type and caching, and time series.
-- **Available at scale**: ObjectRocket designed its platform, a key component of the DBaaS service, to elastically scale up and down based on your needs, offers built-in failover, and backs it with an industry-leading 99.95% platform-uptime guarantee.
+- **Available at scale**: We designed ObjectRocket to elastically scale up and down based on your needs, offer built-in failover, and back the service with an industry-leading 99.95% platform-uptime guarantee.
 - **Fully managed backups**: All instances on ObjectRocket come with managed daily backups and two-week retention to help ensure that you never lose data.
-- **Lightning fast, highly performant**: Rackspace optimizes infrastructure for database environments with high performance, low-latency networking, and SSD storage.
+- **Lightning fast, highly performant**: ObjectRocket optimizes infrastructure for database environments with high performance, low-latency networking, and SSD storage.
 - **Security best practices**: All products on ObjectRocket follow security best practices and include SSL/TLS, IP address whitelisting user authentication, and at-rest encryption.
 The ObjectRocket management interface supports role-based access control and multi-factor authentication.
-- **Always-on support**: Rackspace monitors databases around the clock to help ensure that the database is active and performing correctly.
+- **Always-on support**: Our experts monitor databases around the clock to help ensure that the database is active and performing correctly.
 Our database engineers take action whenever possible to avoid potential issues, quickly react when problems do arise, and provide regular feedback when changes are